Mastering the professional development interview: key strategies and best practices

 Key 5 – Continuous evaluation and improvement

 Ongoing assessment ensures the effectiveness of professional development interviews.
-Key HR indicators to monitor include:
+Key HR indicators to monitor include:- Completion rates of scheduled interviews

 - Implementation of action plans